Dance wiv Me: Chart performance

-On its first week of release, "Dance wiv Me" reached number one on the UK Singles Chart and remained top of the chart for four-consecutive weeks becoming both Rascal and Harris' first number one in the UK.
+On its first week of release, "Dance wiv Me" debuted at number one on the UK Singles Chart on 12 July 2008, becoming both Dizzee Rascal and Calvin Harris' first number one single in the United Kingdom.
+It remained top of the chart for four consecutive weeks, and spent ten weeks in total in the top 10.
+"Dance wiv Me" spent a total of 60 weeks on the UK Singles Chart throughout 2008 and 2009.
 The song was the UK's 12th highest-selling single of 2008.

 Music video

 The music video for "Dance wiv Me" depicts Dizzee Rascal and Chrome in a night club with Calvin Harris as the bar man.
 The video also features Big Brother 14 contestant Gina Rio.